 Messier 5 is one of the largest known globular clusters.
 It has diameter of 165 light years, so it is the same league like Omega Centauri and M13.
 You will find this cluster in Serpens (the Serpent) next to 5 magnitude star 5 Ser.
 Under excellent conditions you should be able to see this cluster with unaided eye.
 It has total brightness about 5.7mag, and apparent diameter above 20 arc minutes.
 5 Ser star is actually double star with second component at magnitude 10mag and with separation about 10 arc seconds.
 You should be able to separate them with 3-4 inches refractor.

-I made picture below at the end of the May, 2017 at my backyard.
+I made picture below of M5 globular cluster at the end of the May, 2017 at my backyard.
 With TS 130/910 refractor on EQ6 mount.
 Luminance is 25×3 minutes with QHY163M camera, color was collected with QHY163C camera – it is 12×3 minutes.
 Conditions average to good.

 Large version here https://astrojolo.com/wp-content/uploads/2017/06/2017-05-28-M5.jpg